stacysn/react-todo-walkthrough-jquery/sprints/Sprint1.md

 0. If you followed the instructions from Sprint 0, you've already installed `react-router` as a dependency.
 If you get errors on the next few steps, confirm that you have it installed.

-1. Make a `config` folder and a `routes.js` file that will contain our routes:
+1. Make a `config` folder inside `src` and a `routes.js` file inside that.
+The `routes.js` file will contain the app's routes:

 ```bash
 $ mkdir src/config
 $ touch src/config/routes.js
 ```

-2. Fill in the contents our `routes.js` file:
+2. Fill in the contents the `routes.js` file:

 ```js
 // src/config/routes.js